 - Tomato plants take 50-60 days to start providing fruit, but once they do, they tend to be prolific.
 Determinate plants are smaller bush tomatoes, with fruit ripening within a one to two week window.
 Indeterminate varieties are more vine-like and continue setting fruit until frost.

 - Peppers.
 Whether you like ’em hot or sweet, they’ll put out fruit all season long.
+In warmer climates, peppers can be overwintered (or try bringing yours inside), but they are most often considered an annual crop, not a perennial.
+They’re what’s referred to as a “tender perennial.”

 - Summer squash will provide you with an abundance of food from a single plant.
 Harvest daily to avoid oversized fruit.